Ways of Seeing International Webinar

 Training for Allied Professionals:

-This training is for allied professionals such as psychologists, psychiatrists, social workers, other medical professionals, occupational therapists, physical therapists, infant mental health and early childhood specialists who are interested in enhancing their nonverbal observation skills; understanding the role of embodied experience in development; and using creative arts – based activities to support the infant–parent relationship and early childhood development.
+This training is for allied professionals such as psychologists, psychiatrists, social workers, other medical professionals, occupational therapists, physical therapists, infant mental health, teachers, mind-body professionals and early childhood specialists who are interested in enhancing their nonverbal observation skills; understanding the role of embodied experience in development; and using creative arts – based activities to support the infant–parent relationship and early childhood development.
 Participants will need to have at least one child/ family that they can observe and work with so they can apply and participate in group discussions using the Ways of Seeing principles.

 Basic knowledge of the theoretical concepts of the Ways of Seeing dance/movement psychotherapy program

 Understand the role of movement in all areas of development from typically developing to special needs children ages infant to teens